Medicare, Medicaid, and Related Data Sources

 https://www.medicaid.gov/medicaid/finance/state-expenditure-reporting/expenditure-reports/index.html

 For years, Steve Eiken published essential, authoritative summary cost and enrollment data on Medicaid waiver programs.
-These reports are now being prepared by Mathematica.
+These reports were being prepared by Mathematica.
+Information after 2021 does not appear to be available.

 Reports & Evaluations | Medicaid